roberto1648/adversarial-perturbations-on-images-and-videos/README.md

-# Paper: Targeted Nonlinear Adversarial Perturbations in Images and Videos
+# Code and data for the paper: [Targeted Nonlinear Adversarial Perturbations in Images and Videos](https://arxiv.org/pdf/1809.00958.pdf)

 Learn (convnet-generated) adversarial perturbations for a single image or video: